 An inclusive environment is a core tenet of Parker's values and one of our key measures of success within The Win Strategy.
 Throughout our history, we have been committed to building a welcoming and inclusive workplace that respects every team member's unique perspective.
 Our team members come from a diverse range of personal and professional backgrounds, and their collective talent and expertise is the driving force behind the growth and success we have achieved.
-Our Commitment to DEI starts with our leadership and is reflected in our CEO's statement: Continually Build Upon the Diversity, Equity and Inclusion of Our Global Team to be Reflective of the Communities in Which We Do Business.

 A component of our DEI focus is to support the development and deployment of Business Resource Groups ("BRGs").

 In 2015, we launched Peer W, our first BRG focused on supporting the recruitment, development and retention of women at Parker.
-Peer W has grown into a well-developed global network of 24 local chapters and established a Mentoring Circles program in 2020.
+Peer W has grown into a well-developed global network of over 30 chapters and established a Mentoring Circles program in 2020.
 In 2021, we introduced and launched two additional BRGs which are the Nia Network, supporting the attraction, development and retention of Black team members, and Parker Next, dedicated to our team members' professional growth and personal development.